Evidence-Based Insights: Remote Respiratory Care

 Remote Peak Flow Meter Use in Chronic Respiratory Conditions

-Patient wellness and episode and illness prevention are major concerns for chronic respiratory disease patients.
-Traditional peak flow meters are widely used in remote respiratory monitoring to measure peak expiratory flow rate (PEF), a key indicator of lung function in asthma patients.
-However, these connected health devices require manual recording and tracking of readings, and they are often only used by a patient during an office visit.
+Episode and illness prevention are paramount for patients with chronic respiratory conditions.
+Therefore, consistent tracking of symptoms is needed.
+Traditional peak flow meters are widely used in remote respiratory monitoring to measure and track peak expiratory flow rate (PEF.)
+PEF is a key indicator of lung function in asthma patients.
+However, a traditional peak flow meter requires manual recording and tracking of readings.
+These are often only used by a patient during an office visit.

-Remote patient monitoring for chronic respiratory conditions such as asthma includes using a remote peak flow meter.
+Remote monitoring uses connected health devices such as a remote peak flow meter to manage chronic respiratory conditions such as asthma.
 A remote peak flow meter offers patients and clinicians a helpful tool for making informed therapeutic decisions.
-Remote peak flow Monitoring aids in recognizing triggers that exacerbate symptoms, evaluating the effectiveness of treatment plans, determining medication adjustments, and assessing the need for emergency care.
+RPM can help physicians recognize triggers that exacerbate symptoms, evaluate the effectiveness of treatment plans, determine medication adjustments, and assess the need for emergency care.

-Furthermore, peak flow meters excel at identifying airway constriction well in advance of severe symptoms, sometimes days prior.
+Peak flow meters have been found to excel identification of airway constriction well in advance of severe symptoms, sometimes days prior.
 Remote peak flow monitoring with a digital peak flow meter fosters heightened awareness and enables early intervention across the conditions listed below.

 Asthma